peta-pico/nanopub-services/README.md

 The data will be stored in a directory called `data` in your `nanopub-services` directory (around 32 GB, and growing).
-If the data should be stored somewhere else (e.g. because of performance or space reasons), you should make a symbolic link pointing to the other location like this (run within `nanopub-services`):
+If the data should be stored somewhere else, e.g. because of performance or space reasons, you should make a symbolic link like this:

     $ ln -s /location/where/data/should/be/stored data